-I don’t even mind ordering “product” and recording the “book work” in my little one-dollar composition book.
+I don’t even mind ordering “product” and recording the bookkeeping in my little one-dollar composition book.

-But what I don’t like, what befuddles and sometimes overwhelms me, is figuring out all the tax stuff involved.
+But what I don’t like, what befuddles, and sometimes overwhelms me, is figuring out all the tax stuff.

 At about this time last year, actually a little later because I didn’t realize that all Indiana sales tax must be paid for the previous year’s sales by Jan.
 31, I was in a bit of a funk about getting it all straight.
 I thought I had learned enough to avoid a similar funk this year but no, it returned with the calendar and descended, hanging like a storm cloud over my writing chair.
 Only in January, it is my tax and accounting chair.

 There are moments during tax season when I wonder if this business is worth it.
-But then, like childbirth, once I’m through it, the pain subsides and guess what?
+But then, like childbirth, once I’m through, the pain subsides and guess what?
 I’m ready to do it all again.